The Book Pillow Free Pattern – a perfect gift for anyone!

 This is definitely an intermediate pattern due to the special stitches used (see below).

-Inspiration behind the book pillow design
+The inspiration behind the book pillow design

-So, when I was challenged by Marie from Underground Crafter to make something for babies / children / teens my thinking cap came on.
-Naturally I wanted to come up with something suitable for all of these age groups LOL.
+So, when I was challenged by Marie from Underground Crafter to make something for babies/children/teens, my thinking cap came on.
+Naturally, I wanted to come up with something suitable for all of these age groups LOL.

 I am thrilled with how they turned out!